MATTHEW FUIRST

 Research

 My research aims to understand animal movements and foraging behaviour using various biologging tools and long-term monitoring data.
 My current work investigates the causes and consequences of dispersal in a declining population of Canada jays.
+I am also examining the range-wide mechanisms of productivity in Common Loons.
 Previously I have studied the foraging ecology of herring gulls, black-backed gulls, and Florida Scrub-Jays.

 Latest News